treeverse/lakeFS/design/open/gc-plus-execution-plan.md

 The following are a list of changes in lakeFS by order of priority, according the dependency constraints

 1. Implement PrepareUncommittedForGC API
-   - Creates metaranges and ranges for a selected branch's staging area, and writes them to a designated GC path
+   - Creates uncommitted objects list files and save them in a designated GC path on the object store
    - After this is done, we can implement new uncommitted logic in GC

 2. Modify [Get/Link]PhysicalAddress
     - Issue validation token on GetPhysicalAddress with an expiry time and add it to valid token list
     - LinkPhysicalAddress will validate token and remove it from valid token list

+3. Add tracking of copied objects in ref-store
+    - On each copy operation - add an entry to the copied object table in ref-store
+    - Periodically delete entry or during defined operations (commit/ delete/reset branch)

-3. Implement Move/RenameObject API
+4. Implement CopyObject API
+    - Read staging token from branch
     - Get entry from branch
+    - If entry is staged
+      - Update copy table
+      - Create a shallow copy
+    - If entry is committed or on different branches - perform a full copy using the underlying storage adapter copy method
     - Stage new entry using old entry data and new path
-    - Perform delete for old entry (write tombstone)

-4. Modify Gateway CopyObject API
+5. Modify Gateway CopyObject API
-    - For copy operations on different branches, change CopyObject behavior to perform "full copy" using the underlying storage adapter's Copy method.
+    - See details above

-5. Modify lakeFSFS renameObject method
+6. Modify lakeFSFS renameObject method
-    - Use CopyObject + DeleteObject when working via Gateway
+    - Use CopyObject + DeleteObject when working via Gateway or OpenAPI
-    - Use RenameObject when working with OpenAPI

-6. lakeFS clients
+7. lakeFS clients
     - Any action required on clients?
     - Do we need to make them version aware?
     - Should we issue a notification to upgrade clients?

-7. Modify StageObject API
+8. Modify StageObject API
     - Return error if given address is inside repository namespace

-8. Implement new repository structure
+9. Implement new repository structure
     - Root prefix for new lakeFS data - `data/`
     - Use slice naming conventions as defined in proposal to create object path
     - Track object upload count